autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 }
 ```

-### Cross Design Querying
+### Cross-Design Querying

 So far so good.
-You nailed it and now your team can easily retrieve the total length of Ducts required to your project even divided by size, but the solution is still incomplete...
+You nailed the previous queries and now your team can easily retrieve the total length of Ducts required for your project even divided by size, but the solution is still incomplete...

 There are ducts also in the plumbing sample (used in the water heaters).

 What if now you get asked to consider the ducts in **all disciplines**?
-Would you run this query in loop for each design from the project?
+Would you run this query in a loop for each design from the project?
-No, there's no need for that.
+No, there's no need for that!
-You can simply query the elements from project level (even from hub level ;)).
+You can simply query the elements from the project level (even from the hub level ;)).

 You can achieve that with the query below: